jerakia/jerakia/doc/getting_started.md

-Getting started tutorial using Jacaranda and Puppet
+Getting started tutorial using Jerakia and Puppet
 ==============================

 # About #